silhouette of a man overlooking water at sunset

 Substance Use Prevention and Treatment Initiative

 Substance use disorders and the harms associated with these diseases are a serious, growing public health problem in the United States.
-The U.S. Centers for Disease Control and Prevention estimates that drug overdose deaths increased over 20% in 2021, to total more than 100,000.
+The U.S. Centers for Disease Control and Prevention estimates that there were more than 107,000 drug overdose deaths in 2023.
 Three-quarters of these deaths involved opioids.

 Project Goal